© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Castle Mound, Llanfyrnach is a scheduled monument protected by Cadw under reference PE097.
 View the official record →

-Castle Mound, Llanfyrnach is a motte positioned in Pembrokeshire, Wales, dating to the medieval period.
+Castle Mound, Llanfyrnach is a motte dating from the Norman period in Pembrokeshire.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE097.

 Castle Mound, Llanfyrnach dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Castle Mound, Llanfyrnach is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE097.